logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/repository_actions.md

 </p>

 ## Read only repositories
 In read only repositories, the following actions are disabled: commit, push and file checkout.
-The read only property can be enabled or disabled in the Cluster settings > Configuration, by updating the enable_read_only_git_repositories variable to true or false.
-Not that you need administrator previledges to update this property.
+The read only property can be enabled or disabled in the Cluster settings > Configuration, by updating the `enable_read_only_git_repositories` variable to true or false.
+Note that you need administrator privileges to update this property.

 ## Code
 You can also perform the repository actions using the hopsworks git API in python.